-At All Saints CE Primary School, we understand that transition between schools, from one key stage or class to another can be very stressful for children and their parents.
+At North Rigton Church of England Primary School, we understand that transition between schools or from one key stage or class to another can be very stressful for children and their parents.

-In the Summer term before children enter Reception, class teachers, along with the SENCo if necessary, visit the children in their homes or pre-school settings.
+In the Summer term before children enter Reception, class teachers, along with the SENCO if necessary, visit the children in their homes or pre-school settings.
 Children are invited to attend transition days where they have the opportunity to meet their class teacher and get to know their new classrooms and routines.